France's new Ligue 3 explained: What it is, how it works and why it matters

 Guardiola's farewell season: a Carabao Cup, Arsenal out of the FA Cup and City in the semis

 Manchester City beat Liverpool 4-0 with a Haaland hat-trick to reach the FA Cup semi-finals for a record eighth consecutive season, while Arsenal lost to Southampton.
-With Guardiola's future undecided, this is shaping up to be the exit nobody wrote.
+With Guardiola's future undecided, this is gradually becoming an interesting exit.

 The Sacking Culture: Why Elite Football's Patience Has Run Out